FOUNDER AND ARTISTIC DIRECTOR

 Anne Collin

 Mrs. Collin earned her Bachelor’s degree in Vocal Performance at Manhattanville College, and her Master’s degree in Music Education from Boston University.
 She has taught general music and chorus at several Greenwich schools and is currently the core music teacher at Hamilton Avenue Elementary School.
 Mrs. Collin has enjoyed a lifelong love of performing, whether in a choir or in musical theatre productions throughout Connecticut and Westchester.
 She is currently a member of Concora (Connecticut Choral Artists) and the Actors’ Equity Association.
 Mrs. Collin looks forward to sharing her love of music and her passion for performing with the Greenwich A Cappella students!
-This spring is Mrs. Collin’s sixth season with Greenwich A Cappella.
-She is directing the Tuesday Pre-A Cappella and Junior Groups and the Advanced Junior Group.
+This fall is Mrs. Collin’s seventh season with Greenwich A Cappella.

 Victoria Boretsky

 Ms. Boretsky earned her Bachelor’s degree in Music Education at Hofstra University and a Master’s degree in Music Education at University of Hartford’s The Hartt School.
 While at The Hartt School, Ms. Boretsky received her Kodály Certification in all three levels and the Feierabend Association for Music Education Certification in First Steps in Music and Conversational Solfege.
 She also received a degree in administration with a Certificate of Advanced Study in Social, Emotional & Academic Learning for Social Justice Leadership from Sacred Heart University.
-Ms. Boretsky has been teaching general music and chorus at North Street School for the past several years.
+Ms. Boretsky has been teaching music in Greenwich for several years.
 She has been a part of different orchestras and choirs since her time in college and has worked at various music camps in Massachusetts and Kansas throughout her summers.
-This spring is Ms. Boretsky’s third season with Greenwich A Cappella.
-She is directing the Thursday Pre-A Cappella and Junior Groups and teaching Private Vocal Coaching.
+This fall is Ms. Boretsky’s fifth season with Greenwich A Cappella.

 Olivia Dallape

 Ms. Dallape earned her Bachelor of Science in Music Education and her Bachelor of Music in Vocal Performance from the University of Connecticut.
 In addition, she received her Master of Arts in Curriculum and Instruction with an emphasis in music education from the University of Connecticut.
-Some of Ms Dallape’s previous teaching experiences include teaching choir and beginner band at Queen Elizabeths’s School in Barnet, England as well as general music and chorus at Vernon Public Schools in Connecticut.
-In addition, she has previously taught private vocal and piano instruction at the School of Rock in Greenwich CT.
-Ms. Dallape is currently the general music and instrumental teacher at Samuel Staples Elementary School in Easton CT.
-Ms. Dallape has sung in numerous choirs for over 10 years while also keeping up her skills on the clarinet!
-In addition, she has been in a variety of opera choruses and has sung a number of small and supporting roles in these, as well.
-This spring is Ms. D’s third season with Greenwich A Cappella.
-She is directing the Fairfield A Cappella groups and teaching Private Vocal Coaching.
+Some of Ms. Dallape’s previous teaching experiences include teaching general music and chorus at Vernon Public Schools as well as general music and beginning band at Easton, Redding, and District 9 schools in Connecticut.
+Ms. Dallape is currently the core music and chorus teacher at North Street School in Greenwich CT.
+Ms. Dallape has sung in a variety of choirs and ensembles for over 10 years and also likes to continue her skills on the clarinet in her free time.
+This fall is Ms. Dallape’s fifth season with Greenwich A Cappella.

 Valeria Toro

 Mrs. Toro earned her Bachelor of Arts in Music from the University of Connecticut.
-Mrs. Toro is an assistant choir director for the Greenwich Honor Choir.
-She has also worked as a substitute teacher and a music sub monitor for the town of Greenwich.
-Mrs. Toro has been singing and performing in choirs her whole life.
+Mrs. Toro is an assistant choir director for the Greenwich Honor Choir and has been singing and performing in choirs her whole life.
 She is passionate about sharing her love for music and teaching new groups the power music holds!
-She is so excited to be a part of the Greenwich A Cappella team and join a new music community.
-This spring is Mrs. Toro’s first season with Greenwich A Cappella.
-She is directing the Thursday Pre-A Cappella Group and Thursday Junior Group and teaching Private Vocal Coaching.
+She is so excited to be a part of the Greenwich A Cappella team and this music community.
+This is Mrs. Toro’s third season with Greenwich A Cappella and she is the Camp Director for session 2 of camp this summer.

 GROUP DIRECTOR